Calcium: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 Calcium from foods is not considered harmful since it’s very unlikely that we get too much of it through our diets alone.
 However, it’s possible to get high doses of this mineral from calcium supplements, particularly if taken together with vitamin D.

-Healthy adults, including during pregnancy and lactation, are advised not to have more than 2500 mg of calcium per day, which is around three times the recommended amount.
+Healthy adults, including during pregnancy and lactation, are advised not to have more than 2500 mg of calcium per day, which is around three times the DRV for calcium.

 Toxic levels of calcium in our bodies are mainly related to health conditions that cause calcium to accumulate in our blood.
 In the long-term, it can lead to health consequences such as muscular weakness, irregular heart beating, kidney disease and the accumulation of calcium in our soft tissues (such as organs, muscles and blood vessels) and consequent damage.